vanvalenlab/deepcell-label/documentation/ARCHITECTURE.md

 Here's a tree diagram of the spawned state machines.
 The root project state machine, and the child state machine The state machines with stars have event buses that they broadcast events on.
 The events they broadcast are shown in blue to the right of the state machine.
 The events that state machines listen to from these event buses on are shown to the left.

+Note that as more machines are added (including cellTypes), this diagram is getting out of date in specifics, but the basic principles and structure remains true.

 ![xstate tree diagram](xstateTree.png)

 #### UI actors